gulrez-zaidi/covid19-data-analysis-python/README.md

 # 🦠 COVID-19 Data Analysis using Python

-A complete Exploratory Data Analysis (EDA) and visualization project on global COVID-19 data using Python, Pandas, Matplotlib, and Seaborn.
+A complete Exploratory Data Analysis (EDA) and visualization project on global COVID-19 data using Python, Pandas, Numpy and Matplotlib.
 This project answers key analytical questions about the spread, impact, and recovery trends of COVID-19 across different countries and time periods.

 ## 📌 Project Overview